david-gary/onlineStoreTemplate/SRS.md

 ## Constraints

-In this section, you should list any constraints that you have for the project.
-Each group member must supply at least two constraints.
-These can be constraints on the project itself, the software system, or the stakeholders.
-Constraints can be anything that limits the scope of the project.
-For example, that this project's template code is written using Flask and Python constitutes a constraint on the backend of the project.
-Constraints can also be things like the required timeline of the project.
-Be creative.

-Constraint 1: We cannot include recommended items because we can't collect the user data to narrow it down.
+* **Constraint 1:** We cannot include recommended items because we can't collect the user data to narrow it down.
-Constraint 2: Stakeholders cannot choose from a very vast collection of items, our site will be limited to only the scope of items we can include.
+* **Constraint 2:** Stakeholders cannot choose from a very vast collection of items, our site will be limited to only the scope of items we can include.
-Constraint 3: We do not display stakeholder reviews but we have admin reviews.
+* **Constraint 3:** We do not display stakeholder reviews but we have admin reviews.
-Constraint 4: We do not control delivery prices because we deliver products using a third party delivery system.
+* **Constraint 4:** We do not control delivery prices because we deliver products using a third party delivery system.
-Constraint 5: No automated payments accepted, Only Debit/Credit Cards.
-Only Available to US Region Constraint 6: This project's code is written using Python, HTML, CSS, and Javascript.
+* **Constraint 5:** No automated payments accepted, Only Debit/Credit Cards.
+Only Available to US Region
+* **Constraint 6:** This project's code is written using Python, HTML, CSS, and Javascript.
-Contstraint 7: The project has to be finished by the end of UNCC's 2023 spring semester.
+* **Constraint 7:** The project has to be finished by the end of UNCC's 2023 spring semester.
+* **Constraint 8:**

 ## Use Cases

-In this section, you should list use cases for the project.
-Use cases are a thorough description of how the system will be used.
-Each group member must supply at least two use cases.
-Each use case should be written in the following format:

 * **ID:** UC-1
   * **Description:** The customer is trying to utilize the filter search funtion.